List of tallest buildings in Toronto: New bank icons

 Toronto-Dominion Bank and Canadian Imperial Bank of Commerce (CIBC), both responsible for some of Toronto's tallest buildings during the 20th century, would establish new skyscrapers in the Financial District during the 2020s.
-Work on TD Terrace, a 236.5 m (776 ft) skyscraper, began in 2019 to house offices for Toronto-Dominion Bank as well as space for the Ontario Teachers' Pension Plan.
+Work on TD Terrace, a 236.5 m tall skyscraper, began in 2019 to house offices for Toronto-Dominion Bank as well as space for the Ontario Teachers' Pension Plan.
 Resembling a "fortress", according to The Globe and Mail, its shape is a rectangular box that bulges outwards in the middle and then gradually narrows towards the top, where a private amenity space is present.
 The shape lessens the downward impact of wind among pedestrians.
-The building's green lighting and the Toronto-Dominion Bank sign, which is taller than the one in the Toronto Dominion Center, have drawn attention and some criticism from Torontonians.
+The building's green lighting and the Toronto-Dominion Bank sign, which is taller than the one in the Toronto Dominion Centre, have drawn attention and some criticism from Torontonians.

-In 2017, the CIBC announced they would be moving their headquarters and 15,000 staff from Commerce Court to a new 270,000 square metre (2.9 million sq ft) development, then named Bay Park Center, where they would be the anchor tenant.
+In 2017, the CIBC announced they would be moving their headquarters and 15,000 staff from Commerce Court to a new 270,000-square-metre (2.9 million sq ft) development, then named Bay Park Centre, where they would be the anchor tenant.
 Construction began the same year on what would become CIBC Square, consisting of twin skyscrapers around 240 m (787 ft) tall, very slightly taller than Commerce Court West.
 The 49-storey south tower was completed in 2021, with the 50-storey north tower joining it in 2025.
 The complex's facade is distinguished by its undulating glass facade that resembles the shape of diamonds, which were designed to modulate incoming light.
 In addition, the complex also serves as a transit hub, with a bus station in the podium with connections to Union Station directly to its north.
-CIBC will retain offices in Commerce Court, which is only a few blocks away.
+CIBC will retain offices in Commerce Court, which is only a few blocks away to the north.